Treatment of spinal canal stenosis without surgery

 - CT or CT myelogram.
 If you can't have an MRI, your doctor may recommend computerized tomography (CT), a test that combines X-ray images taken from many different angles to produce detailed, cross-sectional images of your body.
 In a CT myelogram, the CT scan is conducted after a contrast dye is injected.
 The dye outlines the spinal cord and nerves, and it can reveal herniated disks, bone spurs and tumors.

-As beforementioned causes for the stenosis, the management plan differs.
-If the main cause of your foraminal stenosis is bone spurs, the most appropriate management is open surgery or endoscopic foraminoplasty.
+As before mentioned causes for the stenosis, the management plan differs.
+If the main cause of your foramina stenosis is bone spurs, the most appropriate management is open surgery or endoscopic foraminoplasty.
 If the cause was thickening of ligamentum flavum then the most appropriate management is the claudicare or endoscopic foraminoplasty.
 Your spine physician will discuss which method is most appropriate for you after seeing the scans requested.

-its technique is much like the disc fx technique but instead of removing a part from the herniated disc, claudicare removes the thickened part of the ligamentum flavum.
+it is technique which is similar to the disc fx technique but instead of removing a part from the herniated disc, Claudicare removes the thickened part of the ligamentum flavum.